What Caused the Dust Bowl?

 Advertisement

-The seeds of the Dust Bowl may have been sowed during the early 1920s.
-A post-World War I recession led farmers to try new mechanized farming techniques as a way to increase profits.
-Many bought plows and other farming equipment, and between 1925 and 1930 more than 5 million acres (2 million hectares)of previously unfarmed land was plowed [source: Kershner].
+The conditions that led to the Dust Bowl began during the early 1920s.
+A post-World War I recession led farmers to try new mechanized farming techniques to increase profits.
+Many bought plows and other farming equipment, and between 1925 and 1930, more than 5 million acres (2 million hectares) of previously unfarmed land was plowed [source: Kershner].
 With the help of mechanized farming, farmers produced record crops during the 1931 season.

-However, overproduction of wheat, coupled with the Great Depression, led to severely reduced market prices.
+However, the overproduction of wheat, coupled with the Great Depression, led to severely reduced market prices.
 The wheat market was flooded, and people were too poor to buy.
-Farmers were unable to earn back their production costs and expanded their fields in an effort to turn a profit.
-They covered the prairie with wheat in place of the natural drought-resistant grasses and left any unused fields bare.
+Farmers could not earn back their production costs and expanded their fields to make a profit.
+They replaced the prairie’s native grassland with wheat and left any unused fields bare.

 Millions of people fled the region.
-The government enacted aid programs to help, but it wasn't until 1939 when the rain returned that relief came.
-Next we'll explore the migration and the measures taken to save the heartland.
+The federal government enacted aid programs to help, but it wasn't until 1939, when the rain returned, that relief came.

 Advertisement